-The 10 Most-followed Instagram Accounts in the World
+The 10 most-followed Instagram accounts in the world

 Welcome, Khloe.
 Naturally, it took a Kardashian to finally bump the OG social media star Justin Bieber from his Top 10 spot.
 And with 249 million followers on the most followed Instagram accounts list — Kendall isn’t far behind.

-While you’re here, check out the most liked Instagram posts of all time.
+Hey, while you’re here, check out the most-liked Instagram posts of all time.